yalmip/yalmip.github.io/yalmip/download.md

 4. YALMIP is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY, without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE (if your satellite crash or you fail your Phd due to a bug in YALMIP, your loss!).

-5. Forks or versions of YALMIP must include, and follow, this license in any distribution. .notice}
+5. Forks or versions of YALMIP must include, and follow, this license in any distribution.]{: .notice}

 ## Latest relase